A guide to understanding Myopia

 The average age for myopia development and reduced meaning that children are experiencing more eye growth than their myopic parents.
 Because of this, the risk of developing other eye diseases such as Cataracts, Glaucoma and Myopic Macular Degeneration, increases.
 Myopia today is also more severe that it was 2 decades ago.
 In the past, the progression of myopia terminates at the end of the teen years but now continues for longer sometimes into the 3rd and 4th decades of life.
 All these means myopia now is a lot more severe with a greater threat to sight in younger people.

 If you believe your child may have Myopia or has already been diagnosed, My iClinic can help.
-To book a consultation call 02084458877 and start making a difference to your child’s vision.
 Keep an eye out for our next blog, How to Treat and Prevent Myopia.